toritried/lostletters/_posts/2023-05-12-shimanami-kaido.md

 ---
 layout: post
 title: "Bucket List Progress: Bike Shimanami Kaido"
 date: 2023-05-12 22:38
-tags:  [cycling, health, bucket list]
+tags:
+  - health
 ---
 I am thoroughly exhausted from two back-to-back trips (Hong Kong & <a target="_blank" href="https://www.japan-guide.com/e/e3478.html">Shimanami Kaido</a>) with the future in-laws, but I can't retire the tour guide hat since my own family has just arrived in Japan too.
 It's a wild coincidence to have both our families here at the same time, and my partner and I are trying to load balance hosting and logistics as best we can.
 I marvel at her patience.
 <!--excerpt-->